Florence Halop: Television

 Halop transitioned to television in the early 1950s with a role in the series Meet Millie.
 After the series ended in 1956, Halop guest starred on various television series during the late 1950s and 1960s including roles in Playhouse 90, Going My Way, and I Spy.
 Between 1976 and 1982, she guested six times on the TV series Barney Miller, each time playing a different character.
 In 1984, she had a guest stint on St. Elsewhere.
 Halop's character, Mrs. Hufnagel, was originally intended to be a one-episode spot, but her role was so well received the writers found a way to get her into 17 more episodes over the course of the season.

 In 1985, Halop succeeded Selma Diamond as a bailiff on Night Court after Diamond's death from lung cancer.
-Halop, who was also a heavy smoker, had similarly developed lung cancer and died during the series run.
-She was replaced on Night Court by Marsha Warfield, who played Roz Russell until the series ended in 1992.
+Halop, who was also a heavy smoker, similarly developed lung cancer and died during the series run.
+She was replaced by Marsha Warfield, who played Roz Russell until the series ended in 1992.

 Family

 Halop was married to George Gruskin, who died in 1976.
 They were the parents of two daughters, Georgeanna and Benita.
-She is buried in Valhalla Memorial Park Cemetery.
+She died in 1986 of cancer.